tendermint/tendermint/README.md

 - `cmd/tmsp-cli`
 	- command line tool wrapping the client for probing/testing a TMSP application
+	- use `tmsp-cli --version` to get the TMSP version

 - examples:
 	- the `cmd/counter` application, which illustrates nonce checking in txs